sawyer-greaves/lab-wiki-test/necessary_skills/ROS.md

 The developers of ROS have acknowledged that the names of these build systems and build tools are confusing.
 It is quite difficult to tell from the name whether something is a build tool or build system (e.g. `catkin` is a build system, but `catkin_make` is a build tool even though `Make` is the name of a build system).
 The move to using `colcon` as a universal build tool allows new ROS developers to just remember the build systems and one build tool, namely `colcon`, because `colcon` can invoke all of the above build systems.

-Below are some useful links for a deeper understanding the build process in ROS (focus is mainly on ROS 2):
+Below are some useful links for a deeper understanding of the build process in ROS (the focus is mainly on ROS 2):

 - [A Universal Build Tool](https://design.ros2.org/articles/build_tool.html)
     - Describes the state of the build process in early ROS 2 and details the transition to using `colcon`.